UK Law: Complying with the ICO

 ‘Age Appropriate Design Code’

-Do you run a website which has content on it that might harm the mental or physical well-being of a child, and process any personal data (even if it’s just an IP address)?
+Do you run a website which has content on it that might harm the mental or physical well-being of a child, and process any personal data (even if it’s just a user’s IP address)?

-The Information Commissioner’s Office has given companies until 2nd September 2021 to comply or face hefty fines, up to £17.5 million or 4% of your annual worldwide turnover, whichever is higher.
+The Information Commissioner’s Office can impose hefty fines, up to £17.5 million or 4% of your annual worldwide turnover, whichever is higher.

 Age Verification Provider Association members provide a wide-range of cost-effective methods to apply age checks, completed to the BSI Standard for the industry (PAS 1296:2018), recognised by regulators, and can advise you on what you need to do to stay on the right side of the law.
 They all comply with our AVPA Code of Conduct so you can be confident your customer’s data and privacy are not put at risk by running age checks through these reputable suppliers.